frankmng/Professional-README-Generator/Develop/README_TEST.md

 - [License](#license)

 ## Installation
-s
+a

 ## Usage
-s
+a

 ## Credits
-s
+a

 ## License
-Licensed under Mozilla Public License 2.0
+Licensed under Apache License 2.0.
+See https://opensource.org/licenses/Apache-2.0/ for more information.